transpapers/transpapers.github.io/public/old guides/guide.md

 You can find the nearest Social Security office at [https://secure.ssa.gov/ICON/main.jsp](https://secure.ssa.gov/ICON/main.jsp).
 We recommend that you call to check if your chosen location is by appointment only.
 You will need identification to prove your identity, age, and citizenship.
 A state ID, drivers license, or passport will be acceptable.
 If you do not have those, refer to page two of form SS-5 for other accepted forms of ID.
 You will also need to bring your completed Application for a Social Security Card, as well as your court order.
 This service is provided free of charge.

 Tell the clerk that you are updating your Social Security information.
 They will request the Social Security form, ID documents, and court order.
-You should be informed that, as of 20 October 2022, the administration’s policy allows you to update your gender marker at any time without giving a reason.
+You should be informed that, as of 20 October 2022, the administration&apos;s policy allows you to update your gender marker at any time without giving a reason.
 (See [https://blog.ssa.gov/social-security-implements-self-attestation-of-sex-marker-in-social-security-number-records/](https://blog.ssa.gov/social-security-implements-self-attestation-of-sex-marker-in-social-security-number-records/).)
 They should approve the change and give you a receipt, which you should keep for your records.
 This receipt is sufficient to update your primary identification with the Secretary of State as early as the next business day; you do not need to wait for the new Social Security card in the mail.

 ## 6. Secretary of State

-This section covers the process of updating your primary identification (driver’s license/state ID) and any vehicle registrations you may have.
+This section covers the process of updating your primary identification (driver&apos;s license/state ID) and any vehicle registrations you may have.
 If this is not relevant to you, proceed to the next section.
 You will need to schedule an in-person appointment at your local Secretary of State office, which can be done at [https://dsvsesvc.sos.state.mi.us/TAP/\_/](https://dsvsesvc.sos.state.mi.us/TAP/_/).

-If you already have a driver’s license or state ID, you will need to bring it to the appointment, as well as the completed Michigan Secretary of State Sex Designation Form; if not, bring the forms of identification you used for Social Security.
+If you already have a driver&apos;s license or state ID, you will need to bring it to the appointment, as well as the completed Michigan Secretary of State Sex Designation Form; if not, bring the forms of identification you used for Social Security.
 Arrive a few minutes early and check in at the kiosk.

-If you do not already have a driver’s license or state ID, tell the clerk that you are applying for one; the appointment should proceed normally.
+If you do not already have a driver&apos;s license or state ID, tell the clerk that you are applying for one; the appointment should proceed normally.
 Make sure the gender marker is set correctly.

 If you do have primary identification, tell the clerk that you are updating the name and/or gender marker on it.
 They will ask for identification, your court-ordered name change, and the Sex Designation Form.